The pi searcher uses a combination of two search techniques: Linear search and indexed search. We'll see why in a few minutes.

 When developing the pi searcher, I benchmarked a number of cool, fancy linear search algorithms that are supposed to be faster than the basic algorithm.
 In general, the linear search I described above - even the Pi searcher's optimized one - takes time proportional to the number of digits of Pi and the number of digits in the search string: Pretend you're comparing two strings: 11110 and 11111.
 You compare the first digits -- match!
 So then you compare the second digits, and the third... and you don't realize that they're different until you get to the last digit.

 There are improved search algorithms, such as Boyer-Moore or Knuth-Morris-Pratt, that require fewer comparisons.
 With the Pi searcher, it turns out that the complexity of the "faster" algorithms actually makes them slower for searching Pi.
-They are, however, fairly cool algorithms; Wikipedia's String searching algorithm entry has more information about them if you're curious.
+They are, however, cool algorithms; Wikipedia's String searching algorithm entry has more information about them if you're curious.

-All of the optimizations I mentioned above help, but in the worst case, it still takes a few hundred million comparisons to figure out whether a string was found, which took about a second or two on our current hardware.
+All of the optimizations I mentioned above help, but in the worst case, it still takes a few hundred million comparisons to figure out whether a string was found, which took about a second or two on our old hardware.
 A second isn't bad, but during the busiest periods of Pi day, the pi searcher handles about 5 searches every second.
 Clearly, taking one second is way too long.

 The pi searcher now has a pre-computed index of the location of all of the substrings of Pi.
 The index is computed using the suffix array code from an implementation by Sean Quinlan and Sean Dorward.
 (Cool trivia: Suffix arrays were invented in 1990 by Udi Manber, who subsequently was chief scientist at Yahoo!, then the chief algorithms officer at Amazon, and who is now at Google.)
 The index takes up 8 times the space of the compressed digits, but that's only about a gigabyte.
 This pre-computed index lets us jump almost immediately to the place where a particular search string is.
 But how can we index every search string, when people could search for anything?